SiderealDay/AutoHotKey/README.md

 # Toggle Macros

-Toggle AHK macros work like a light switch: you click a key once to activate the AHK macro; you click the same key again to deactivate the AHK macro.
+AHK Toggle macros work like a light switch: you click a key once to activate the macro; you click that key again to deactivate the macro.

 <br/>

 __(1)__